bluesky/databroker/doc/source/v2/user/index.rst

 Look up a Run by ID
 -------------------

-Suppose know the unique ID of a run (a.k.a "scan") that we want to access.
+Suppose you know the unique ID of a run (a.k.a "scan") that we want to access.
 Note that the first several characters will do; usually 6-8 are enough to uniquely identify a given run.